Basic DNS records

 CAA

-A Certification Authority Authorization (CAA) record is used to specify which certificate authorities (CA) are allowed to issue a certificate for a specific domain name.
+A Certification Authority Authorization (CAA) record specifies which certificate authorities (CA) are allowed to issue an SSL certificate for a specific domain name.

 CNAME

-The “canonical name record” or CNAME record points one domain name to another domain name.
+The Canonical Name (CNAME) record points one domain name to another domain name.

 MX